-The Heseltine Institute Policy Briefs have been central to our response to the COVID-19 pandemic and provide a mechanism for fast policy transfer and learning to inform and impact Liverpool City Region’s economic recovery to #buildbackbetter.
+The Heseltine Institute Policy Briefings have been central to our response to the COVID-19 pandemic and provide a mechanism for fast policy transfer and learning to inform and impact Liverpool City Region’s economic recovery to #buildbackbetter.

 Our current work is structured around three main themes.